History

 Many Milestones

-Over the years, the membership has debated and ratified collective agreements and devised ways and means to attract and serve productions.
-The Local has also constantly adjusted and amended its constitution and bylaws to facilitate democracy and to construct a framework that allows for ways to develop and nurture our industry.
+Over the years, the membership has debated and ratified collective agreements and devised ways to attract and serve productions.
+The Local has also constantly adjusted and amended its constitution and bylaws to facilitate democracy, constructing a framework that allows for ways to develop and nurture our industry.

 In 1978, the BC Film Commission (now Creative BC) was established with the mandate of selling BC's considerable physical assets and talented filmmakers to the world, particularly the United States.
-One of the first film commissioners was Justis Greene, a former member of the IATSE Local 891 Lighting Department.
+One of the first film commissioners was Justis Greene, a former Business Representative and member of the IATSE 891 Lighting Department.

 To keep producers coming back, BC also needed enough available crew and sufficient studio space to service the demand.
-After lobbying from the industry, including Local 891, the government formed a crown corporation to build and run what is now the Bridge Studios -- one of the largest sound stages in North America.
+After lobbying from industry stakeholders, including 891, the government formed a crown corporation to build and run what is now the Bridge Studios -- one of the largest sound stages in North America.

-The establishment of the Bridge encouraged businessmen such Stephen J. Cannell, who eventually made a large number of productions in BC, to open studios.
+The establishment of the Bridge encouraged businessmen such Stephen J. Cannell, who produced a large number of productions in BC, to open studios.

 Exponential Growth